awslabs/aws-deployment-framework/docs/samples-guide.md

 ```

-In this case, `global.yml` will act as a fall back and will also merge the
+In this case, `global.yml` will act as a fall-back and will also merge the
 `CostCenter` property into the lower level account specific parameter files.
 This means that the `banking-testing` account will get a copy of the parameters
 in `global.yml` since we didn't explicitly specify any parameters for it